RobPruzan/trpc-query-invalidator/README.md

 The goal of this library is:

 - server defined query invalidations
-- single round trip invalidations
+- single round trip invalidations supported
 - type safety
 - all with trpc + react-query